Who we are

-Request access to your personal data.
-This enables you to receive a copy of the personal data we hold about you and to check that we are processing it lawfully.
+Request access to your personal data, this enables you to receive a copy of the personal data we hold about you and to check we are processing it lawfully.

-Request correction of the personal data we hold about you.
-This enables you to have any incomplete or inaccurate date we hold about you corrected, although we may need to verify the accuracy of the new data you provide us with.
+Request correction of the personal data we hold about you, this enables you to have any incomplete or inaccurate date we hold about you corrected, although we many need to verify the accuracy of the new data you provide to us.

 Request erasure of your personal data.
 This enables you to ask us to delete or remove your personal data where there is no good reason for us continuing to process it.
-You also have the right to ask us to delete or remove your personal data where you have successfully exercised your right to object to processing (see below), where we may have processed your information unlawfully or where we are required to erase your personal data to comply with local law.
-Note, however, that we may not always be able to comply with your request of erasure for specific legal reasons.
-We will notify you of these, if applicable, at the time of your request.
+You also have the right to ask us to delete or remove your personal data where you have successfully exercised your right to object to processing (see below) where we may have processed your information unlawfully or where we are required to erase your personal data to comply with local law.
+Note, however that we may not always be able to comply with your request of reassure for specific legal reasons which will be notified to you, if applicable at the time of your request.

-Object to the processing of your personal data where we are relying on a legitimate interest (or those of a third party) and you feel it impacts on your fundamental rights and freedoms.
-In some cases, we may demonstrate that we have compelling legitimate grounds to process your information, which override your rights and freedoms, e.g. a requirement imposed on us by law.
+Object to processing of your personal data where we are relying on a legitimate interest (or those of a third party) and there is something about your particular situation which makes you want to object to processing on this ground as you feel it impacts on your fundamental rights and freedoms.
+In some cases, we may demonstrate that we have compelling, legitimate, grounds to process your information which override your rights and freedoms e.g., a requirement imposed on us by law.

-Request restriction of the processing of your personal data.
-In some cases, e.g. questions over accuracy, lawfulness, the requirement to hold data or your objection to data usage, you may ask us to suspend the processing of your personal data.
+Request restriction of processing or your personal data.
+In some cases, e.g., if there is a question over accuracy, lawfulness, the requirement to hold data or you have objected to our use of your data you may ask us to suspend the processing of your personal data.

-Request the transfer of your personal data to you or to a third party.
-If required, we will provide you or a third party of your choice with your personal data in a structured, commonly used, machine-readable format.
-Note, this right only applies to automated information that you initially provided consent for us to use or information that was used to perform a contract with you.
+Request the transfer of your personal date to you or to a third party.
+If required we will provide you or a third party you have chosen, your personal data in a structured, commonly used, machine -readable format.
+Note, this right only applies to automated information which you initially provided consent for us to use or where we use the information to perform a contract with you.

-Withdraw consent at any time, where we are relying on consent to process your personal data.
+Withdraw consent at anytime where we are relying on consent to process your personal data.
 However, this will not affect the lawfulness of any processing carried out before you withdraw your consent.
-If you withdraw your consent we may not be able to provide certain products or services to you.
-We will advise you if this is the case at the time.
+If you withdraw your consent, we may not be able to provide certain products or services to you.
+We will advise you if this is the case at the time, we withdraw your consent.